- What is CBD Oil and How Does It Help With Dogs' Cancer?

 Something that uncontrollably comes to mind when talking about CBD oil and other CBD products is the question of legality.
 Is CBD legal?
 And if so, are there parameters surrounding hemp oil for dogs?
 The last thing you'd want to do when trying to improve your dog's quality of life is to break federal or state-level laws.

 So, let's take a look at the information surrounding whether or not CBD for dogs is legal.
 Technically, CBD is legal in every state within the United States of America.
-However, the one caveat is that the CBD and all related CBD products must be derived from hemp plants, not marijuana.
-Both hemp and marijuana are part of the cannabis family tree, but there's a severe difference between the two plants.
+However, the one caveat is that the CBD and all related CBD products must be derived from a hemp/cannabis sativa plant, not marijuana.
+Both the hemp and marijuana plant are part of the cannabis family tree, but there's a severe difference between the two plants.

 In short, hemp plants are cannabis plants containing no more than 0.3% THC, whereas marijuana plants contain much greater THC concentrations.
-The fact that CBD must be hemp-derived in the USA works perfectly well for situations involving pets because CBD extracted from hemp is the only kind of CBD suitable for dogs.
+The fact that CBD oil must be hemp-derived in the USA works perfectly well for situations involving pets because CBD extracted from hemp is the only kind of CBD suitable for dogs.

-CBD has a calming sedative effect on dogs with cancer.
+Many dog owners find CBD has a calming sedative effect on dogs with cancer, providing natural relief.
 CBD is known for its healing effects, so soothing an anxious mind, minimizing the physical manifestations of stress, and calming an otherwise antsy dog are three examples of CBD's effects at play.
 CBD does an excellent job of providing dogs with peace and tranquility during situations that would typically elicit the polar opposite emotional responses.